IShade4Real/NetflixCE/README.md

 Q: Are you the original creator of NCE?

-A: No. I cant say who am i, And no. Im not IShade4ReaI alternative account.
+A: No. I also cant say who am i, And no. Im not IShade4ReaI alternative account.

 Q: Help!
 I met an error ...
 And i dont know what to do!